TylerTCR/Rocket-Elevators-Csharp-Controller/README.md

 # Rocket-Elevators-Csharp-Controller
-This is the template to use for the C# commercial controller.
-In the Commercial_Controller folder, you will find the classes that should be used along with some methods described in the requirements.
-The necessary files to run some tests are also included, in the Commercial_Controller.Tests folder.
+This is Tyler's Rocket Elevators' Commercial Controller coded in c#.

+A brief run-down on how the controller works; When someone at the lobby presses a floor they want to go to, it will find the best column and elevator within that column to pick up the person and take them to the floor they want.
+However, if someone is at another floor and they call an elevator, it will find the best elevator within that column to take them to the lobby.

 ### Installation